How to read a Nevada Gaming Commssion report?

 • Slot denominations

 There are 26 casinos making $72M annually on the Vegas Strip.
-Multi-denomination slots are lumped together into one category comprising 60% of all slots, so in the near future the denomination categories will likely become meaningless.
+Multi-denomination slots are lumped together into one category comprising 60% of all slots (as of December, 2025), so in the near future the denomination categories will likely become meaningless.

 “Other” is where $1,000+ denomination slots are listed.
 475 machines have a coin-in of $6.9 million ($15K a month per slot), about the same as all 25¢ and $5 slots combined.
 The report doesn’t explain why the win % is missing.